Enjoy an afternoon of kayaking before spending a night at the 5 Billion Star Hotel camped out in front of a glacier.

-Every spring (late May/early June), alpine and glacial lakes begin to thaw along the shoreline, revealing vibrant blue water so extraordinary looking you have to see it to believe it.
+- Every spring (late May/early June), a frozen lake nestled between two glaciers begins to melt along the shoreline, revealing vibrant blue water so extraordinary looking you have to see it to believe it.
 What better way to experience this than to kayak through these frigid crystal clear waters.
-The melt water follows the contours of the lakeshore, giving the illusion that it is a river, when in fact the water is perfectly still.
+The meltwater follows the contours of the lakeshore, giving the illusion that it is a river, when in fact the water is perfectly still.
 These seasonal blue waters are not created by glacier ice, but by snow melting and pooling on top of the frozen lake ice.
-This is an annual occurrence and has nothing to do with melting glaciers or climate change.
-The process is short lived but incredibly beautiful.
+This annual process is short-lived but incredibly beautiful.

 JULY GLACIAL LAKE KAYAKING

 - Once the ice begins to break up by mid-summer, a new unique experience is revealed as we relocate to a beautiful glacial lake that we simply refer to as “July Lake”.
 Ever seen Moraine Lake in Banff National Park?
 It’s like that but smaller and without the tourists.
 Just you and 3 friends.
 This stunning turquoise lake is all that is left of the glacier that once covered the area.
 Much of the granite rock in the area has been smoothed and scoured by the glacier that was once here.
 Large boulders deposited by the glacier sit at the bottom of the lake.
 Wildflowers and young vegetation are present all along the shoreline and there are waterfalls cascading off the huge cliffs above the lake.
 If you’re looking for the most beautiful scenery, this is it.